matyas-brabec/2025-europar-llm/reviews/histogram.md

 # Histogram reviews

-This file contains an in-depth review of the single-response generated solutions.
+This file contains a summary of the single-response generated solutions.

 ## Correctness table